Watching videos on YouTube is a great way of learning astrophotography for free.

 In addition, he does a really useful monthly ‘What’s in the night sky’ vlog that takes you through what you might be able to see and capture in the current month.

-This channel features a guy (Trevor Jones) based in California who specializes in deep sky photography from (you guessed it) his backyard.
+This channel features a guy (Trevor Jones) based in Canada who specializes in deep-sky photography from (you guessed it) his backyard.

 If you are new to deep space astro imaging then this is one of the best places you can get an understanding of how to go about it and what equipment you can use.